profman23/petgo_application/replit.md

 - June 23, 2025.
 Added language-aware toast notifications for success messages, errors, and status updates
 - June 23, 2025.
 Enhanced customer and doctor login screens with localized success/error notifications
 - June 23, 2025.
 Created centralized translation keys for all notification messages in both Arabic and English
+- June 23, 2025.
+OPTIMIZED: Language selector button moved to home screen only
+- June 23, 2025.
+Removed language selector from login screens for cleaner interface - language choice now made only at initial screen
 ```

 ## User Preferences